preyneyv/bruh-exe/README.md

 ## Compilation Instructions
 You don't trust me.
 It's fine.
 I get it. ( ._.)

 But no matter.
-We cannot let trust issues get in the way of the society's greatest revelation.
+We cannot let trust issues get in the way of society's greatest revelation.

 You must have MinGW installed.
 This program only works on Windows x64, x32 has